shinzlet/Hopscotch/readme.md

 you can do that too!
 Hopscotch has a small settings menu that lets you configure it so that it works how you want it to.

+# How do I install Hopscotch?
+As I've not yet thrown it on the chrome store, you can't get it the usual way.
+However, if you go to the releases section and click download (or press this link), you'll get the extension file (likely called Hopscotch.crx).
+Now, go to
+<a href="chrome://extensions">chrome://extensions</a> in your browser, and drag the file from
+your downloads folder (or the chrome downloads bar) into the middle of the page.
+It will ask you if you're cool with Hopscotch having it's permissions, but I'll leave that choice up to you.
+(Read the source code if you don't trust me.)
+After that, you should be good to go.
+If you want to, restarting Chrome will make the experience a whole lot simpler.
+If you don't, refresh your pages.

 # How do I use it?
 To open the Hopscotch toolbox (as shown in the screenshot above), press both Alt keys.